animeshojha/World-Tour/README.md

 A React-based application to explore and learn about countries worldwide using the [REST Countries API](https://restcountries.com/).

+---

 ## 🔥 Features

-- 🌐 Fetches live country data using Axios from REST Countries API
+- 🌐 Fetches live country data using Axios from the REST Countries API
 - 🔎 Search countries by name
 - 🌍 Filter countries by region (e.g., Africa, Asia, Europe)
 - 🔁 Sort countries alphabetically (ascending or descending)
 - 📱 Responsive design using modern CSS
 - ⚛️ Built entirely with functional React components and hooks

+---

 ## 📦 Tech Stack